biemond/com.athom.philipsair/README.md

 - AC3259/10 air purifier
 - AC3829/10 Humidifier and air purifier

-## Purifier Device
+## Purifier ( + Humidifier) Device
 For adding the device you need to provide Philips device ip address plus Homey has to be on the same network as your purifier.

 When there is a powerloss or the purifier was restarted then also the device need to be re-added in the homey app, this is because the shared key between the purifier and homey is added only once.

 ## Refresh trigger
-Every minute this app will poll for the latest purifer status.
+Every 2 minutes this app will poll for the latest purifer status.

 ### Actions
 - onoff, Power